Remote Learning FAQs

 For those still in need of assistance for in-home internet access:

 - Connect2Compete is a Cox Communications program for families with K–12 age children in the household; it includes: limited-time, first month free service, $9.95/month thereafter.
 Learn more.

-- Charter Spectrum Broadband is offering free Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription and at any service level up to 100 Mbps.
-To enroll call 1-844-488-8395.
-Installation fees will be waived for new student households.
-Learn more.
+- Charter Spectrum Broadband continues to offer Spectrum broadband and Wi-Fi access for 60 days to households with K-12 and/or college students who do not already have a Spectrum broadband subscription and at any service level up to 100 Mbps through at least June 30.
+Customers can learn more by calling 1-844-488-8395.

-- Verizon is waiving late fees from now through May 13 and will not terminate service to a customer who's been impacted by the coronavirus outbreak.
+- Verizon is currently waiving late fees, and there will be no disruptions to your service before June 30.
 Other data plan options are available.
 Learn more.

 CCRI’s online learning platform, Blackboard, is accessible on multiple platforms, including desktop, laptop, tablet and mobile devices, although there may be some limitations to Blackboard depending on your device.
 We are working to provide solutions to those of you who do not have access to a device that supports Blackboard.

 If you have not yet informed us that you lack computer or internet access, please contact Advising & Counseling by email or by text at 401-308-3537 today to let us know how we can help.

 Your aid will not be affected as a result of the change in the mode of instruction, but you must continue to attend all your classes.
 Dropping, withdrawing, or failing to attend classes could result in a recalculation of your financial aid, even if already received, and could impact Satisfactory Academic Progress eligibility for future terms.

 We are working closely with the federal government to understand financial aid implications.
 Please continue to check this page.
 You can also email your questions to email@example.com and the Financial Aid team will be in touch with you as soon as more information is available.